 - Inkscape – a vector editor; inkscape.org/

 Gif animations can be uploaded to UpStage as backdrops, avatars and props.
 Looping is defined within the gif itself, not in UpStage.
 The speed of the gif animation cannot be adjusted in UpStage, and you cannot stop it at a specific static frame.
-If you want to do this, consider creating a multi-frame media item instead of a gif.
+If you want to be able to control speed and animation, consider creating a multi-frame media item instead of a gif.

 When a player moves or resizes a gif media item, the animation will start over again, because the image has to re-render on the stage.
 If you don’t want this to happen, create a multi-frame media item instead.